Self-reflection is a great way to quickly enhance your performance at work.

 Your self-reflection will become a habit, and you’ll have the time to explore your career goals, what drives you, your purpose.

-You’ll have more control of your career.
+You’ll have more control over your career.

 ‘After action’ reflection